mongodb-labs/mongo-perl-driver/devel/README.md

 Subdirectories include:

 * bin — harnesses and other helper programs
-* clusters — general-purpose cluster definition files in YAML format
+* config — general-purpose deployment definition files in YAML format
 * lib - Perl modules for orchestration
-* t-dynamic — Perl test files that spin up own cluster for testing
+* t-dynamic — Perl test files that spin up own deployment for testing
 * t-special — Perl test files that should only be run manually
 * stale -- legacy test files not yet adapted for new orchestration

-The `t-dynamic` directory may also contain cluster definition YAML files if these are so specialized that the regular test suite would fail.
+The `t-dynamic` directory may also contain deployment definition YAML files if these are so specialized that the regular test suite would fail.

 The `t-special` directory has files with special prerequisites that must be satisfied before tests will pass (e.g. compiling with SASL support).

-The files in `clusters` should be limited to those for which the test suite can succeed.
+The files in `config` should be limited to those for which the test suite can succeed.

 Configuration
 -------------

-The orchestration tool will search MONGOPATH and PATH (in that order) for mongod or mongos of specific versions to fulfill a cluster definition file specification.
+The orchestration tool will search MONGOPATH and PATH (in that order) for mongod or mongos of specific versions to fulfill a deployment definition file specification.

 For example, if there is a `~/mongodb` directory containing various mongodb